shuibing9420/shuibing9420.github.io/_news/announcement_project_most26.md

 related_posts: false
 ---

-The project “New‑generation Domestic Hybrid Ten‑thousand‑GPU Intelligent Computing System” has been approved for funding by the Ministry of Science and Technology.
+The National Key Research and Development Program of China-“New‑generation Domestic Hybrid Ten‑thousand‑GPU Intelligent Computing System” has been approved for funding by the Ministry of Science and Technology.
 Dr. He serves as the principal investigator.